 Also in the same street, in the middle, you’ll see a very small moon and then, after 10 metres, another moon, a bit larger.
 Then there’s a full moon and the moon becomes smaller again.
 Hardly anyone sees it but, still, it adds to the character of the city.
 There’s something there which often you don’t notice.
 But it’s there.

-In that same street you can see the hind part of a cow — a huge cow about two metres tall.
+In that same street, you can see the hind part of a cow — a huge cow about two metres tall.
 That was where a butcher’s shop used to be.
 Only that part is left.
-Look around and you’ll see those kind of things — poems on the wall or a plaque where the painter Hendrik Mesdag was born.
+Look around and you’ll see that kind of thing — poems on the wall or a plaque where the painter Hendrik Mesdag was born.

 There are so many stories.
 The labour movement of the Netherlands was established at the Huis de Beurs.

-As a visitor you can be surprised by the character of the city.
-There’s lots to see for people who like to visit a city.
+As a visitor, you can be surprised by the character of the city.
+There is lots to see for people who like to visit a city.

 What is your favourite place in the city?

 The streets around the Vismarkt, the old fish market.
-There’s many small streets arriving there, of different character.
+There are many small streets of varying character arriving there.